sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/kustomize.md

 ## About Kustomize

-### About Kustomize

 Sourcegraph supports the use of [Kustomize](https://kustomize.io) to modify and customize our Kubernetes manifests.
 Kustomize is a template-free way to customize configuration with a simple configuration file.

 Some benefits of using Kustomize to generate manifests instead of modifying the base directly include:

-- Reduce the odds of encountering a merge conflict when [upgrading](update.md) - they allow you to separate your unique changes from the upstream base files Sourcegraph provides.
+- Reduce the odds of encountering a merge conflict when [updating Sourcegraph](update.md) - they allow you to separate your unique changes from the upstream base files Sourcegraph provides.
 - Better enable Sourcegraph to support you if you run into issues, because how your deployment varies from our [reference deployment](#reference-repository) is encapsulated in a small set of files.

 ## Using Kustomize